 It may seem like Value is what Business Transformations should focus on more instead of Benefits, but there are a few problems with that.

 Value is simply the perceived benefit of a product or service.
 Since it’s more of a marketing term, it makes it rather subjective, especially in terms of measuring it.
-ROI (return on investment) is one measure, but Value subjective, impacted by many factors that pre-exist in a customer’s mind.
+ROI (return on investment) is one measure, but Value subjective, impacted by many factors that pre-exist in a Customer’s mind.
 To borrow the colloquialism “Value is in the eye of the Buyer, not Seller”.

 Secondly, Value is relative to competition.
-A customer will choose a company or product over another if it delivers more relative Valueto the alternative.
+A Customer will choose a company or product over another if it delivers more relative Value to the alternative.
 Therefore, for Marketing, in the Marketing (not Business Transformation) department, it makes sense to say that the focus on Value should be placed.